wshuchen/pyloAnnotate/README.md

 ```
 Interval:
 ```
-pyloAnnotate.py -i chr21,14143206,14143300 -c hg38chr21ToMm39.over.chain.gz
+pyloAnnotateii.py -i chr21,14143206,14143300 -c hg38chr21ToMm39.over.chain.gz
-# Write out a BED file with all the query segments in the interval
+# Write out a BED file with all the segments in the interval
 ```
 With annotation files (GENCODE chromosome GTF files with names changed):
 ```